Dionkal/CS457-Introduction_to_Information_Security_Systems/README.md

 Log monitor receives the required arguments from the command line upon execution as such:

 Options:

-**-m**​, Print malicious users.
+-**-m**​, Print malicious users.

-**-i < filename >​**, Print table of users that modified the file < filename > and the number of modifications.
+-**-i < filename >​**, Print table of users that modified the file < filename > and the number of modifications.

-**-v < number of files > ​**, If more than < number of files > files were created the last 20 minutes, it prints the total number,otherwise it prints a notification message that the logfile parsing was successfully completed with no suspicious results.
+-**-v < number of files > ​**, If more than < number of files > files were created the last 20 minutes, it prints the total number,otherwise it prints a notification message that the logfile parsing was successfully completed with no suspicious results.

-**-e**​, Prints all the files that were encrypted by the ransomware.
+-**-e**​, Prints all the files that were encrypted by the ransomware.

-**-h​**, Help message.
+-**-h​**, Help message.